AryanParashar24/Lister/README.md

 ### Lister

-A very simple application that uses client-go to list `pods` and `deployments` from default namespace.
+An application that can use client-go to list pods and deployments from default namespace by using the client-go  library to interact with k8s clsuters.

 ### Build the binary